aneldev/dynadux/doc/Sections.md

 };
 ```

-Let's create another one section, for the To-Do feature.
+Let's create another one section for the To-Do feature.

 ```
 const createTodosSection = (store: ICreateStoreAPI) => {